Thomas E. Dewey: Policies

+In a lecture he delivered in April 1950, Dewey argued that while Republicans agreed the need for basic services that should be provided by government to its people, he drew a line between Democrats and Republicans in their approach to government, arguing that the choice was between “the Democratic party of big government and the Republican way of local rule and individual freedom.”
+Dewey also criticized Democrats for believing that “only the federal government could solve the people’s problems and only with federal funds, federal personnel and federal controls.”
+At the same time, Dewey attacked what he called “unrepresentative members” of the Republican Party who regarded property rights as superior to labor rights, arguing that “no Republican president - from Abraham Lincoln to Herbert Hoover – ever endorsed so reactionary a position.”

 A Dewey biographer said of Dewey that "No doubt he was a conservative", but "he was also realistic."
 A Republican Party campaign advertisement from 1944 described Dewey as "far from the Left-wingers of the New Deal as he is from the standpat reactionaries."

 Dewey was a Zionist.
 In October 1945, he spoke at a rally in Madison Square Garden, calling for the lifting of British restrictions on Jewish immigration to Mandatory Palestine.

 Presidential campaigns

 1940

 Dewey sought the 1940 Republican presidential nomination.
 He was considered the early favorite for the nomination, but his support ebbed in the late spring of 1940 as Nazi Germany invaded its neighbors, and Americans feared being drawn into another European war.

 Some Republican leaders considered Dewey to be too young (at 38, just three years above the minimum age required by the US Constitution) and too inexperienced to lead the nation in wartime.
 Furthermore, Dewey's non-interventionist stance became problematic when Germany quickly conquered France and seemed poised to invade Britain.
 As a result, at the 1940 Republican National Convention many delegates switched from Dewey to dark horse candidate Wendell Willkie, who was a decade older and supported aid to the Allies fighting Germany.
 Dewey led on the first ballot, but was well below the vote total he needed to win.
 He steadily lost strength to Willkie in succeeding ballots, and Willkie was unexpectedly nominated on the convention's sixth ballot despite having no previous political experience and having only joined the Republican Party a year prior.
 Willkie ultimately lost in a landslide to Franklin D. Roosevelt in the general election.